iacobucci/pwdshort/README.md

     ~/.con+/zsh

 ## Configuration
-Despite my attempt to make this simple executable fast, it is still configurable through #define directives in main.c, you can change those to tweak the prompt as you like!
+The program it is still configurable from the source code through #define directives in `pwdshort.cpp`, you can change those to tweak the prompt as you like!

 ### Config Values

 #### `MAXCHAR`
-How much of the original subdirectory name to keep
+How much of the original subdirectory name to keep at most (the last char will be replaced with a TRAILSIGN, and dotfiles are displayed with a character more if DOTFILES is set to true)
 - default: `4`

 #### `HOMESIGN`